HsuMonA/freecodecamp/relational-database/build-a-world-cup-database/README.md

 # Build a World Cup Database

+Bash programs importing information from a CSV file into a PostgreSQL database and querying the database for useful statistics.

-This is the code for the "Build a World Cup Database project", one of the required projects to earn the certification.
-This project contains a database of World Cup games using PostgreSQL.
+Here is the code for the "Build a World Cup Database" project, one of the required projects to earn the certification for [Relational Database](https://www.freecodecamp.org/learn/relational-database).

 Instructions for building this project can be found at https://www.freecodecamp.org/learn/relational-database/build-a-world-cup-database-project/build-a-world-cup-database